Cryptography-mpc/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

-because the iterative method required using a generic library to calculate the minimum in a secure way.
+## because the iterative method required using a generic library to calculate the minimum in a secure way.

+# Set-Union
+Implement a Set-Union mechanism between two private groups of numbers.
+For sharing the necessary information between two parties, we Use ElGamal Encryption BitOr Mechanism.

 ## Pseudo Code Bit OR
 ### Procedure PrivacyPreservingBitOr:
 1. Alice initializes:
 	- Selects cyclic group $G$ of prime order $q$